natasha-liggett/Explainable-AI-Analysis/README.md

 - Weather data was joined to crop yield data by latitude / longitude.

 ### Crop data
 - Over 220k observations from locations around the world.
-Crop yields from multiple observations in the same location are averaged.
+Crop yields from multiple observations in the same location and year are averaged.
+- Data spans a 50 year period.
+Not every location is represented each year.
 - Includes data such as crop yield and information on key dates in the growth cycle.
 - Environmental variables are averaged over key periods in the growth cycles